6.8 Understanding Rule Conditions

 1.Click is or contains to open the Trigger window.
 Choose from the following

-The transferred file or any unpacked file: If you choose this option, the condition will consider the type of the originally requested file, and any files unpacked from it.
+•The transferred file or any unpacked file: If you choose this option, the condition will consider the type of the originally requested file, and any files unpacked from it.

-Any unpacked file: If you choose this option, the condition will ONLY consider the type of unpacked files, and will not consider the type of the originally requested file.
+•Any unpacked file: If you choose this option, the condition will ONLY consider the type of unpacked files, and will not consider the type of the originally requested file.

 2.Select an option, and then click OK to return to the parent Wizard.

 Tip: For example, if you want to make a rule that applies to all image files, including image files within documents or archives, select The transferred file or any unpacked file.
-If you want to make a rule that applies to image files within documents or archives, but NOT directly requested images, select Any unpacked file.
+If you want to make a rule that applies to image files within documents or archives, but NOT directly requested images, select Any unpacked file. •If you combine this condition with other conditions, such as a file name condition, the other conditions are evaluated on the main file and NOT on contained files. |

 6.8.1.21 Where the parent file type is